varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/simple.md

 Wealth utility function $U(W) = W/(W+b)$ as a function of choices for the parameter $b$.
 The abundance of wealth is inversely proportional to the value of the parameter $b$.
 For example, the agent at $A$ values each additional wealth unit less than the agent at $D$.
 ```

-The relationship between resource level (wealth) and the marginal utility of resources is a fundamental concept in economics that explains how individuals value resources and other material possessions.
+The relationship between overall resource level (wealth) and the marginal utility of resources is a fundamental concept in economics that explains how individuals value resources and other material possessions.
+Marginal utility is basic to how an agent values a good or service, including wealth.
 According to this concept, the more wealth a person has, the less value each additional unit of wealth provides in terms of satisfaction or well-being.
-This is because as a person's wealth increases, the marginal utility of each additional unit of wealth decreases due to the diminishing marginal utility of money.
+This is because as a person's wealth increases, the marginal utility of each additional wealth unit decreases due to the [diminishing marginal utility of money](https://en.wikipedia.org/wiki/Marginal_utility).

 ### Indifference curves
 Indifference curves are graphical representations of combinations of choices that provide a decision-making agent with the same level of utility ({numref}`fig-cobb-douglas-ic`).
 Thus, decision-makers are _indifferent_ to the consumption of different combinations of goods (or services) on an indifference curve.